reichlab/docs.zoltardata/docs/Validation.md

  - The `value` column should have `NULL` values for all rows corresponding to `nominal` and `date` targets.
  - The value of the truth data (in whichever column it exists) should be interpretable as the corresponding data_type of the specified target.
 E.g., for a row corresponding to a `date` target, the entry must contain a valid ISO-formatted date string.

-### For `compositional` type

- - For every unique `target`-`location`-`timezero` combination with a `compositional` target type, there should be between 0 and C rows of truth data, where C is the total number of categories defined in the project config file for this target.
- - The entries in the `cat` column for a single `target`-`location`-`timezero` should all be found in the `cats` parameter of the target definition.
- - The entries in the `cat` column for a single `target`-`location`-`timezero` should all be unique, i.e., no duplicate `cats`.
- - The entries in the `value` column for a single `target`-`location`-`timezero` combination should sum to 1.

 ### Range-check for ground truth data

 The following test can be applied to any target with a range.
-This will always apply to `binary`, `nominal`, `compositional`, and `date` targets, as these targets are required to have sets of valid values specified as part of the target definition.
+This will always apply to `binary`, `nominal`, and `date` targets, as these targets are required to have sets of valid values specified as part of the target definition.
 If the `range` parameter is specified for a `continuous` or `discrete` target, then the following test will be applied to that target as well.

 For `binary` targets:
  - The entry in the `value` column for a specific `target`-`location`-`timezero` combination must be either a 0 or a 1.

-For `compositional`, and (if `range` is specified) for `discrete and `continuous` targets:
+For `discrete` and `continuous` targets (if `range` is specified):
- - The entry in the `value` column (or entries, for compositional targets) for a specific `target`-`location`-`timezero` combination must be contained within the range of valid values for the target.
-For `binary` and `compositional` targets, the values must be in the range of [0,1].
+ - The entry in the `value` column for a specific `target`-`location`-`timezero` combination must be contained within the range of valid values for the target.
+For `binary` targets, the values must be in the range of [0,1].

-For `nominal`, `compositional` and `date` target_types:
+For `nominal` and `date` target_types:
- - The entry in the `cat` column (or entries, for compositional targets) for a specific `target`-`location`-`timezero` combination must be contained within the set of valid values for the target, as defined by the project config file.
+ - The entry in the `cat` column for a specific `target`-`location`-`timezero` combination must be contained within the set of valid values for the target, as defined by the project config file.